Legal Notice

 An issuer of securities is “related” to Desjardins Securities if, through the ownership of, or direction or control over, voting securities, Desjardins Securities exercises a controlling influence over that issuer, that issuer exercises a controlling influence over Desjardins Securities, or the same third party exercises a controlling influence over both Desjardins Securities and the issuer.

-The entities listed below may be considered as issuers related or connected to Desjardins Securities.
+The entities listed below may be considered issuers related or connected to Desjardins Securities.

 Issuers Issuer Description

-Fédération des caisses Desjardins du Québec The Fédération is the cooperative entity responsible for strategic policy, oversight, coordination, treasury operations and development for Desjardins Group.
-It meets the financial needs of the caisses and other components of the Desjardins Group.
-In this regard, it is mandated with providing institutional funds to the Desjardins network and play the role of financial agent, in particular by providing interbank exchange services, including the financial settlement of compensation.
+Fédération des caisses Desjardins du Québec (“the Fédération”) The Fédération is the cooperative entity responsible for strategic policy, oversight, coordination, treasury operations and development for Desjardins Group.
+It meets the financial needs of the caisses Desjardins and other components of Desjardins Group.
+In this regard, it is mandated with providing institutional funds to the Desjardins network and acting as financial agent, in particular by providing interbank exchange services, including the financial settlement of compensation.

 Desjardins Funds

-A family of mutual funds for which the trustee and custodian is Desjardins Trust Inc., which is an indirectly wholly owned subsidiary of the Fédération.
+A family of investment funds for which the trustee and custodian is Desjardins Trust Inc., an indirectly wholly owned subsidiary of the Fédération.

 Desjardins ETFs

-DGAM Funds A family of investment funds focused on institutional clients, for which DGAM is the investment fund manager and portfolio manager.
-DGAM Funds are not reporting issuers.
-DesjardinsTrust Inc. is the trustee and custodian of DGAM Funds.
+Hexavest Funds A family of private funds aimed at institutional clients, for which DGAM is the investment fund manager and portfolio manager.
+Hexavest Funds are not reporting issuers.
+RBC Investor Services is the trustee and custodian of Hexavest Funds.

 Referral arrangements disclosure